ZAdamMac/Tapestry/readme.md

  3. Blocksize can be any size - the config file is expressed in MB.
 For most users the default should be sufficient - it ensures both the archive and its signature can be placed on the same single-layer DVD-R disk.
  4. The "expected FP" value can be set to 0.
 When Tapestry generates your DR key for you, it will automatically set this value to the value of the new key.
  5. "Sign by Default" controls the default signing of output files. ***It is very much recommended that signing of backups be done***.
 However, if you find this to be impractical (say, running Tapestry as an automated task at 3AM with the signing key on a smart card), you can set it to false, but I strongly encourage you to sign the backups before burning them.
 It is your only assurance that they haven't been tampered with since they were created.
- 6. Set the drive letter to the string pointing to your optical disk drive under Windows.
-If you are using Linux exclusively this value isn't important to you.
- 8. Set any of the further values as you would like them, bearing in mind the following:
+ 7. Set any of the further values as you would like them, bearing in mind the following:
   - The directory path shown is the top of a recursive dive.
 All of its subdirectories will be included
   - category names ("doc") should be duplicated where possible between /nix and /Win, but cannot be duplicated internally.
   - Default Locations will be backed up with a simple call to the program.
 Additional locations require the additional argument `--inc` to be passed at runtime.
- 9. Save your configuration and consider backing it up to a spare removable drive now.
+ 8. Save your configuration and consider backing it up to a spare removable drive now.
 You can still recover without a configuration file but the results won't be as tidy.
- 10. Launch tapestry with the arugment --genKey.
+ 9. Launch tapestry with the arugment `--genKey`.
 This will cause the program to generate and export the keys you need in order to operate it.
 (You may then delete the secret key from the keyring manually at your own discretion).

 Congratulations, Tapestry is now ready to use.